Detavern/rospm/README.md

 All RSPM packages and configurations will store locally in you script repository(`/system script`) and keep working after reboot.

+The main propose of this project is to help you conveniently write and organize your script.

 ## Requirements